 It was only in 1846, owing to a brilliant speech of the Jewish advocate Adolphe Cremieux, pronounced before the Court of Nimes in defense of a rabbi who had refused to take this oath, and to a valuable essay on the subject by Martim, a prominent Christian avocet of Strasburg, that the Court of Cassation removed this last remnant of the legislation of the Middle Ages.

-With this act of justice the history of the Jews of France merges into the general history of the French people.
+With this act of justice, the history of the Jews of France merges into the general history of the French people.

 The rapidity with which many of them won affluence and distinction in the nineteenth century is without parallel.

-In spite of the deep-rooted prejudices prevailed in certain classes of French society, many of them occupied high positions in literature, art, science, jurisprudence, the army indeed, in every walk of life.
+In spite of the deep-rooted prejudices that prevailed in certain classes of French society, many of them occupied high positions in literature, art, science, jurisprudence, the army indeed, in every walk of life.

-In 1860, the Alliance Israelite Universelle was formed "to work everywhere for the emancipation and moral progress of the Jews; to offer effective assistance to Jews suffering from antisemitism; and to encourage all publications calculated to promote this aim."
+In 1860, the Alliance Israelite Universelle was formed "to work everywhere for the emancipation and moral progress of the Jews; to offer effective assistance to Jews suffering from antisemitism, and to encourage all publications calculated to promote this aim."

 In 1870 the approximate 40,000 Jews of Algeria, at that time a French department, were automatically granted French citizenship by the Cremieux decrees.